ScottFitzgerald83/data-pipelines/README.md

 * [Docker-compose](https://docs.docker.com/compose/install/)
 * Redshift cluster and credentials
   * See [this section](https://github.com/ScottFitzgerald83/data-warehousing#setting-up-the-cluster) and [this script](https://github.com/ScottFitzgerald83/data-warehousing/blob/master/utils/create_cluster.py) for a cluster-provisioning tool I like to use
-* Redshift credentials stored in environment variables or `.env` file
+* Redshift credentials stored in environment variables or `.env` file ([see below](https://github.com/ScottFitzgerald83/data-pipelines#setting-up-redshift-and-iam-credentials))

 ## Getting started
 After cloning the repository and setting up Docker and Redshift, you'll need to configure your Redshift connection and IAM role ARN.